Chapter 20:

 Without wasting time, Victor launched into it.

-He began outlining his latest project, words tumbling out with precise calculation and dangerous enthusiasm.
+He began outlining his latest project, he is planning with his colleague.
 He spoke of gene modification—pushing our biology past natural limits.
 Unlocking potential never seen before.

 “This isn’t just science,” he said, leaning forward with that fervent gleam in his eye.
 “It’s the future.
 Imagine what we could achieve—stronger bodies, sharper minds, the ability to overcome any obstacle.
 We could change the very course of history.”